-Most expats will find that owning a car in Glasgow is unnecessary, but a car can come in handy in the case of rainy weather.
+While owning a car in Glasgow is largely unnecessary, it can come in handy in the case of rainy weather.

-Expats from within the EU can drive in Scotland for as long as their licence is valid, and those from outside the EU can drive in Scotland on their licence from back home for up to 12 months after their arrival.
+Expats from within the EU can drive in Scotland for as long as their licence is valid, and those from outside the EU can drive in Scotland on a valid licence from back home for up to 12 months after their arrival.

-Expats who are used to chaotic and aggressive driving may find that Glasgow roads are much calmer, and some may even find the somewhat slower pace of Glaswegian drivers frustrating.
+Expats who are used to chaotic and aggressive driving will find that Glasgow roads are much calmer.
 Glaswegian drivers are also noticeably more polite and patient than drivers in many other countries – it's uncommon for anyone to honk their horn, even if someone else on the road drives carelessly or inconveniences them.

 Cycling in Glasgow

-Glasgow has over 186 miles (300 km) of cycle lanes and sidewalks are also usually safe to cycle on.
-Although Glasgow is not quite as cycle-friendly as nearby Edinburgh, there is still plenty of support for cyclists in terms of cycling infrastructure and bicycle-hire schemes, including a comprehensive scheme run by the city council.
+Glasgow has over 186 miles (300 km) of cycle lanes.
+Sidewalks are also usually safe to cycle on.
+Although Glasgow is not quite as cycle-friendly as nearby Edinburgh, there's still plenty of support for cyclists in terms of cycling infrastructure and bicycle-hire schemes, including a comprehensive scheme run by the city council.

 Walking in Glasgow